csfeeser/terraform/troubleshoot1.md

     `student@bchd:~/mycode/troubleshoot$` `wget https://raw.githubusercontent.com/csfeeser/terraform/main/scripts/main ~/mycode/troubleshoot/main -q`

 0. **Here's my recommendation.** Use `terraform init` and `terraform validate` (or try to anyway) and observe the errors.
-Rather than trying to fix every error you see right away, try to fix whatever issue is causing the error message each time you try to run Terraform.
+Rather than trying to fix every error you see right away, try to fix one issue at a time before you re-test.

 0. When the command `curl localhost:8089` returns HTML to an nginx welcome page, you know you've succeeded!